Speed of convergence in the Central Limit Theorem for the determinantal point process with the Bessel kernel: Introduction

 Having derived a formula for $Q^{\mathcal{S}}_R(\lambda b)$, it is possible to estimate the speed of the convergence of $S_b^R$, which was done by Bufetov in \cite[Lemma~3.10]{bufetov2019sineprocess}.
 Theorem \ref{1:KS_estimate} gives a similar estimate for the Bessel kernel point process.

 An analogue of the Kac-Akhiezer formula in case of the Bessel kernel is derived by Basor and Ehrhardt in \cite{Basor_2003}.
-Under certain conditions on $b$ we have

-See Theorem \ref{5:bessel_asymp} for the restrictions on $b$ and Theorem \ref{1:BO_bessel} for the values of $c_i^{\mathcal{B}}(b)$.
+We state it in Theorem \ref{5:bessel_asymp}.
 Again, the distribution of additive functionals approaches Gaussian if $c_1^{\mathcal{B}}(b)=0$.
 In this paper we will derive an exact expression for $Q^{\mathcal{B}}_R(\lambda b)$, therefore proving an analogue of the exact identity, and estimate its speed of convergence.

 The result has two special cases $\nu=\pm 1/2$.
 In these cases the Bessel operator \eqref{1:bess_def} is known to be the sum of the Wiener-Hopf and Hankel operators:

 where $H_f$ is a Hankel integral operator with kernel $\chi_{[0, \infty)^2}(x, y)\hat{f}(x+y)$.
 The value of $Q^{\mathcal{B}}_R(b)$ for these cases was derived by Basor, Ehrhardt and Widom in \cite{BEW_2003}.
 Our result --- Theorem \ref{1:BO_bessel} --- reproduces their formula.
 It is notable that in these cases $B_f$ has a discrete analogue: a sum of Toeplitz and Hankel matrices.
 An analogue of the Szeg\"{o} theorem for the latter has been proved by Johansson \cite{Joh1997}.
 Furthermore, there is a counterpart of the Borodin-Okounkov formula for these matrices, derived by Basor and Ehrhardt in \cite{BE_2008} via operator-theoretic methods.
 Another proof, similar to the one of Borodin and Okounkov for Toeplitz matrices, has been given by Betea \cite{Betea_2018}, who used symplectic and orthogonal Schur measures.